Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.SoftDelete.md

 - Configuring resource locks to protect against deletion.
 - Configuring blob container soft delete.

+Blobs can be configured to retain deleted blobs for a period of time between 1 and 365 days.

 ## RECOMMENDATION

 Consider enabling soft delete on storage accounts to protect blobs from accidental deletion or modification.